Skip to main content

 Grammy- and Emmy-winning ensemble Time For Three (TF3) defies conventions with their genre-bending excellence.
 Comprised of Charles Yang (violin, vocals), Nicolas Kendall (violin, vocals), and Ranaan Meyer (double bass, vocals), the uniqueness of the trio’s instrumentation well matches their sound, which blends eras, styles, and traditions from classical to Americana to singer-songwriter.
 TF3’s collaborations with Pulitzer Prize winners Jennifer Higdon and Kevin Puts resulted in the Grammy Award-winning album, “Letters for the Future,” conducted by Xian Zhang and featuring the Philadelphia Orchestra.
 Their charismatic performances on major stages, frequent collaborations with acclaimed artists like Ben Folds and Arlo Guthrie, and commitment both on and offstage to encouraging the next generation of musicians, all showcase Time for Three’s unwavering dedication to pushing creative boundaries and captivating audiences worldwide.

-SPAC Amphitheater Ground Rules
+SPAC Event Ground Rules

-Applicable for classical events including New York City Ballet and The Philadelphia Orchestra.
 View Live Nation event ground rules here.

 Permitted Items

-• Food, beverages, and disposable utensils (compostable, plastic, reusable, etc).
+• Food, beverages, and disposable utensils (compostable, plastic, reusable, etc.)

-• Picnic blankets and breathable ground coverings.
+• Blankets and breathable ground coverings

 Items Not Permitted